Advertisement

 Doumbouya urged global leaders to help address the root causes instead of denouncing the military takeovers.

-“Putschits are not only people who take with arms but also those who manipulate the constitution to stay in power eternally,” he stated.
+“Putschits are not only people who take power with arms but also those who manipulate the constitution to stay in power eternally,” he stated.

 The Guinean leader argued that the coup he led was an “intervention that saved the country from complete chaos.”